 Fourth, a new community renewable energy program shall comply with certain regulations regarding the payment of prevailing wages pursuant to Section 1773 of the Labor Code and, relatedly, Section 1776.
 This decision turns to the record discussion of how proposals in the record would meet this requirement.
 The record indicates little discussion.
 CCSA submits that the provisions of Pub.
 Util.
 Code Section 769.3(c)(4) rely on existing enforcement mechanisms and do not create any new requirements.
-The provide any discussion on how its proposal would comply with this element of Pub.
+339 No party presented contentions the NVBT does not meet this requirement.
+SCE did not provide any discussion on how its proposal would comply with this element of Pub.
 Util.
 Code Section 769.3.
 In order to ensure this requirement is followed by projects, the tariff shall specifically state that in order for the project's low-income subscribers to be eligible to receive the adder, projects shall comply with the prevailing wage requirement.
 The Commission concludes this additional tariff language aligns the community renewable energy program with Pub.
 Util.
 Code Section 769.3(c)(4).